pythonanywhere/flask-tutorials/tutorial-2.md

 logged in user over into it when a comment was posted.
 But where's the fun in that?
 Much too easy.
-And also bad database design; right now we have this rather hacky setup where users are defined in the code; like I said earlier, users should be kept in the database -- and if there are user objects in the database, then it makes sense if each comment has a reference to the user that created it, surely :-)
+And also bad database design; right now we have this rather hacky setup where users are defined in the code; like I said earlier, users should be kept in the database -- and if there are user objects in the database, then it makes sense if each comment has a reference to the user object that created it, surely :-)

 So let's get our users into the DB.
-The first step is to change our user class from being a normal Python class (which happens to inherit from the Flask-Login `UserMixin` class, to being one that Flask-SQLAlchemy can deal with.
-Firstly, change the class definition from
+The first step is to change our user class from being a normal Python class (which happens to inherit from the Flask-Login `UserMixin` class), to being one that Flask-SQLAlchemy can deal with.
+Head over to your editor for `flask_app.py`, and change the class definition from

     class User(UserMixin):